kedanco/100-days-kallaway-log/README.md

 **Thoughts:** Started on the Advanced Web Dev bootcamp, and also thought of applying the css transitions learned to do a cross-road kind of game where you have to avoid obstacles!

 **Link to work:**

+### Day 60: 8th December Saturday, 2018

+**Today's Progress:** Cross-road Game

+**Thoughts:** Set-up random functions for multiple values of the obstacles which serve as enemies.
+One issue I faced was being unable to find any way to connect JS variables to the values used in CSS Keyframes.
+Guess the animations would have to stick to set values.

+**Link to work:**

+### Missed 5 Days : 9th December Sunday, 2018 to 14th December Friday, 2018

+### Day 61: 15th December Saturday, 2018

+**Today's Progress:** Node.JS

+**Thoughts:** Went back to Node.JS today.
+After a week of not coding, I really need to put in the time to get my mind back on the right track.
+Multi-tasking several aspects of front-end really ain't easy.

+Learned about Web Sockets today!
+Such an interesting and useful thing to exist in the web.

+**Link to work:**